 Becoming the Unusuals

 The Unusuals evolved from five earlier 1960’s era Whatcom County rock ‘n’ roll bands.
 The beginnings trace back to a group called the Nite People.
 The Nite People became the Frantics, then the name was changed to the Accents.
-The Accents turned into Ron Petersen and the Accents and, when Petersen moved out of Bellingham in 1964, the group became the Bellingham Accents.
+The Accents turned into Ron Petersen and the Accents and, when Petersen moved out of Bellingham in 1964, the band became the Bellingham Accents.
 In 1965, the Bellingham Accents were rechristened as the Unusuals – one of the quintessential Pacific NW garage bands in the sixties.
 This story is told by people who were there at the time.
 It will bring back many rock ‘n’ roll memories from 60 years ago.

 The Nite People (1962-’63)